jdevries3133/how_to_communicate_with_express_middleware/README.md

 probably would put key information like this into you `jwt` so that you would have access to it quickly at runtime without needing to pause for a network hop.

+# Side-Note

+_Technically,_ express doesn't want people mutating anything in `req.*` directly, and they say that hypothetically, if you do so, it's "unsafe" for future changes to express.
+For example, if you set `req.user` but express later does something internally to manipulate `req.user`, you'd have a problem!

+In reality, express hasn't broken user-defined properties in `req.*`, and they probably never will.
+If they did, it would break thousands of projects that depend on express and don't bother reading the docs!

+If you want to do the right thing by express's own docs, they say that `req.locals` is a safe object for you to put your own stuff, and they promise to always just forward the `req.locals` object to your controllers without manipulating it.
+Ultimately, this side-note is all a technicality that you probably need not worry about.